 -p option is mandatory only if you have a predefined password for your root user.
 If no password is defined, use the command without the

-The output presented using Ubuntu 18.04 shows that we have gained access to the MySQL client as the root user.
+The output above shows that we gained access to the MySQL client as the root user.

-We are now in the position to initiate a MySQL query, and retrieve information from the mysql.user database.
+Now, you can run a MySQL query and retrieve information from the mysql.user database.

 How to Show All MySQL Users

-The following command lists usernames that have access to this specific server:
+The following command lists usernames that have access to the server:

 SELECT user FROM mysql.user;

-The output in this example shows a table of four rows:
+The output in this example shows a table with four rows:

 The list we received has limited value.
-To retrieve a more detailed overview of the MySQL users and their permissions, we can expand our search parameters and add additional columns.
+To retrieve a more detailed overview of the MySQL users and their permissions, we can expand the search parameters and add additional columns.